perl-actions/install-with-cpm/README.md

 ### `version`

 Which version/tag of `cpm` to install.
-Default is 'master' to use the latest version.
+Default is 'main' to use the latest version.

 ## Outputs